 When it comes to dog bites, California is a strict liability state, which means that a dog owner cannot escape liability for a dog bite even if he or she had no idea that their dog would behave aggressively.
 A dog owner will be held responsible for any damages resulting from a dog bite, whether the dog had bitten someone before or not.

-In summary, if you suffered a dog bite, you only need to prove the bite occurred when you were in a public place or lawfully on someone’s private place.
-So there is no requirement to prove that the dog owner was negligent or did something wrong.
+In summary, if you suffered a dog bite, you only need to prove the bite occurred when you were in a public place or lawfully in someone’s private property.
+There is no requirement to prove that the dog owner was negligent or did something wrong.